rohithsrinivaas/abhisheknaik96.github.io/WorkExperience.md

 - As one of Teaching Assistants of this course taken by [Professor Balaraman Ravindran](www.cse.iitm.ac.in/~ravi) and [Professor Mitesh Khapra](https://www.cse.iitm.ac.in/~miteshk), I created and evaluated tutorials, programming assignments, and quizzes for a class of about 90 undergraduates.

 ***

+## Reinforcement Learning Specialization on Coursera [[Link](https://www.coursera.org/specializations/reinforcement-learning)]
+**Jan 2019 - Oct 2019; University of Alberta**
+- As one of the 'Subject Matter Expert's, I helped develop programming assignments, multiple-choice quizzes, and slides for the four courses that form the RL Specialization, released in late 2019.
+There have been more than 10k enrollments till now!

+***